Data Protection Policy

 At Morgan & Morgan, we recognize the importance of maintaining the privacy and sensitivity of the information we hold in our database, particularly personal information about people we deal with, whether they are clients, users, collaborators, candidates, suppliers, or others.

-As attorneys in practice and legal service providers, we have a professional and ethical obligation to keep confidential all information we receive as part of our attorney-client relationship.
+As attorneys in practice and legal service providers, we have a professional, ethical, and legal obligation to keep confidential all information we receive as part of our attorney-client relationship.
 In addition, we are committed to safeguarding the information we store and/or process of all individuals, whether natural or legal.

 In this Data Protection Policy ("Policy"), we set forth the practices we have implemented in our companies in relation to the handling of your data, from its collection, use and with whom we share such information.